RohamAjorloo/RohamAjorloo/README.md

 ## 🚀 About Me

-I am on an exciting journey to become a **data scientist**, blending technical expertise and a passion for problem-solving.
-My strong foundation in mathematics has been a cornerstone of my development, having spent years teaching and mastering it.
-Now, I’m channeling that knowledge into data science, Python programming, and AI modeling to craft impactful solutions.
+I am on an exciting journey to become a **data scientist**, blending technical expertise with a passion for problem-solving.
+With a strong foundation in mathematics, honed through years of teaching and mastering, I now channel that knowledge into data science, Python programming, and AI modeling to craft impactful solutions.

 ---